 when she was bombed and sank off the coast of Belgium in May 1940.
 Eric

 Hart Dyke became a clergyman after the war and one of his twin sons, Captain David Hart Dyke RN, achieved fame as the CO of HMS Coventry in the Falklands War (and his sister as Ms Hart in "Call the Midfwife").
-The son of Cdr Robert Alexander Cassidi RN who commanded HMS Whitley escorting Convoy FN53 while Hart Dyke was ill became Admiral Arthur Desmond Cassidi RN.
+The son of Cdr Robert Alexander Cassidi RN, who was CO while Hart Dyke was ill and escorted Convoy FN53, became Admiral Arthur Desmond Cassidi RN.

 Four of the crew of MV Inverlane were killed and many more injured.
 She was abandoned and left

 to sink but drifted south through stormy seas for 36 hours until she ran aground at Seaburn, Sunderland.
 The Inverlaneburned